kolambkar11/ipro/README.md

 iProtect Cybersecurity services provide comprehensive solution to safeguard your organization against cyber threats.
 Our services are designed to provide you with round-the-clock monitoring capabilities, utilizing three tiers of monitoring, along with additional services such as Threat Hunting, SIEM Administration, Incident Response, and Threat Intelligence.

-remove icons from homepage services make fullnaming for homepage services vapt siem etc
+remove icons from homepage services(done) make fullnaming for homepage services vapt siem etc(done)

 increase the font size for logo, services, contact, about.

-1402x247
+1402x640

 26-04

-1. video bg in first screen of landing page
+1. video bg in first screen of landing page(done)
 2. full text for home page services soc, siem, vapt, etc..
-3. remove gradient orange and yellow
+3. remove gradient orange and yellow(done)
 4. use text color #021939 for all headings

+all_heading